 - Selected as a 2013 ACEC National Grand Award winner.

 While NYCDEP initially was granted a Filtration Avoidance Determination (FAD) in 1993, relieving the City from having to filter the Catskill and Delaware supplies, the FAD did require that the City plan for filtration in the future if the water supply were to change.
 However, the FAD does not exempt the City from needing to provide a form of disinfection that targets Cryptosporidium as required by the EPA’s Long Term 2 Enhanced Surface Water Treatment Rule.
 By evaluating the effectiveness of UV disinfection against inactivating Cryptosporidium and Giardia, Hazen and Sawyer helped ensure that the City would not have to construct a filtration plant in order to maintain a safe and reliable water supply.
 The design and construction of the UV facility was then integrated into the FAD, which currently extends through 2017.

 Hazen and Sawyer’s conceptual design for the facility evaluated both low-pressure high-output (LPHO), and medium-pressure UV units.
 LPHO was ultimately selected and we developed an approach that achieved testing to validate the unit’s effectiveness to meet the treatment, headloss, and power consumption goals, while at the same time providing for competitive procurement of UV units.
 The design was then customized around the selected equipment and required planning for integration of the new facilities, as well as potential future filtration facilities, into the existing hydraulic grade of a completely gravity fed system, all without interruption of the water supply to NYC.

-As part of the JV team, the firm completed final design for the facility and is currently providing construction related engineering services, with construction set to be completed in 2012.
-Once constructed, this facility will have the landmark designation as the world’s largest for treating municipal drinking water.
+As part of the joint venture team, the firm completed final design for the facility, which began operations in 2012.
+This facility, an ACEC National Grand Award winner, has the landmark designation as the world’s largest for treating municipal drinking water.